 Tip – just make sure their waterproof trousers or dungarees are outside their wellies to help keep feet dry!

 Head to a nearby beach and build stone castles by piling up flat stones and see who can build the highest castle.

 Or why not try creating a sea monster in the sand – draw a huge outline of a face and body and decorate with stones and shells to make eyes and shirt buttons with seaweed for hair.

 #4.
 Go Walking in the Woods

 Use the trees as giant umbrellas.
-See if you can spot any birds or squirrels in the trees, or look under the trees for animal burrows and mushrooms.
-Remember to avoid picking mushrooms though unless you are an expert.).
+See if you can spot any birds or squirrels in the trees, or look under the trees for animal burrows and mushrooms (remember to avoid picking mushrooms though unless you are an expert.).
 Can you hunt for pine cones?

 #5.
 Measure a Tree

-Go out and measure a tree, and if there are any fallen down trees or tree stumps guess the tree’s age and then count the numbers of rings to see if you are right.
+If you come across any fallen down trees or tree stumps guess the tree’s age and then count the numbers of rings to see if you are right.

 #7.
 Sing Songs about the Rain!